MihutaMihail/E-Commerce-PHP/README.md

 **IMPORTANT** <br>
 Be careful as to not have any **;** (semicolon) preceding the aforementioned settings to update.
 This means that the line will be considered a comment and will not be taken into account.

+## Role in the project
+This project has been made by two people, myself included.
+My part consisted of handling the backend, while the frontend has been done by the other member hence the distinct folders **Backend** and **FrontEnd**. <br>

+I have used a MVC (Model-View-Controller) architecture to better organize the website functions.
+All the work inside the **Backend** folder has been completed by me.

+## Notes
+• If a not connected user tries to add a product to their cart, an error is returned instead of being redirected to the login page.

+• As seen in the video, checking out does not include a paying system.